Get Help & Answers Now

 Peter Manza, PhD profile image

-Reviewed By Peter Manza, PhD • Updated Jan 16, 2024 • 5 cited sources
+Reviewed By Peter Manza, PhD • Updated May 11, 2025 • 5 cited sources

 Tapering off Suboxone involves gradually using smaller amounts of medication until you’re taking none at all.

-If you’re ready to stop taking your medication for opioid use disorder, consult your doctor.
+If you’re ready to stop taking your medication for opioid use disorder, consult your provider.
 They will create an individualized Suboxone tapering schedule for you and show you how to wean off this medication safely and effectively.

 Remember that plenty of people stay on Suboxone indefinitely, so you don’t have to taper off it if it continues to support your long-term recovery efforts.